About Us

 Our Approach

-The overall objectives of the Eastern Africa Alliance of Carbon Markets and Climate Finance are to promote the long-term position and participation of Eastern Africa countries in international carbon markets and increase the region’s capacities to access climate finance for NDC implementation.
-In order to achieve these objectives member countries have identified Alliance National Focal Points which are responsible for raising country needs and coordinating Alliance activities within their national context.
+The overall objectives of the Eastern Africa Alliance on Carbon Markets and Climate Finance are to promote the long-term position and participation of Eastern Africa countries in international carbon markets and increase the region’s capacities to access climate finance for NDC implementation.
+In order to achieve these objectives, member countries have identified Alliance National Focal Points who are responsible for raising country needs and coordinating Alliance activities within their national context.